KevinAst/svelte-native-forms/TOOLING.md

 summary:

 ```
-visualize-it/
+svelte-native-forms/
   .git/ ................ our local git repo
   .gitignore ........... git repo exclusions (typically machine generated)
-  _docs/ ............... machine generated docs [see: "AI"]
-  babel.config.js ...... babel configuration used by jest  [see: "Setup Jest Unit Testing")
-  docs/ ................ master source of our on-line docs [see: "AI"]
-  jest.config.js ....... jest unit testing configuration [see: "Setup Jest Unit Testing")
   LICENSE.md ........... our MIT License
   node_modules/ ........ install location of dependent packages (maintained by npm)
   package.json ......... project meta data with dependencies
   package-lock.json .... exhaustive dependency list with installed "locked" versions (maintained by npm)
-  public/ .............. the Svelte app deployment root (with generated build/) [see: "Setup Svelte Tooling"]
+  public/ .............. the Svelte app deployment root (with generated build/) see: "Setup Svelte App Tooling"
   README.md ............ basic project docs
-  rollup.config.js ..... the rollup bundler configuration (used by Svelte) [see: "Setup Svelte Tooling"]
+  rollup.config.js ..... the rollup bundler configuration (used by Svelte) see: "Setup Svelte App Tooling"
   src/ ................. the app source code
   TOOLING.md ........... this document :-)

+  ??
+L8TR: (as needed)
+  _docs/ ............... machine generated docs see: "AI"
+  babel.config.js ...... babel configuration used by jest see: "Setup Jest Unit Testing"
+  docs/ ................ master source of our on-line docs see: "AI"
+  jest.config.js ....... jest unit testing configuration see: "Setup Jest Unit Testing"
 ```

 <!--- *** SECTION *************************************************************** --->
 # Project Setup

-This section chronicles the original setup of the **visualize-it** project.
+This section chronicles the original setup of the **svelte-native-forms** project.

 If you are forking this project, this detail is _unnecessary_, because